'Altona' (i) was the German seizure of Arendal on the south-eastern coast of Norway within the context of 'Weserübung Süd' (9 April 1940).

-Located on the south-east coast of Norway between Oslo and Kristiansand, Arendal was a small but important objective for General Nikolaus von Falkenhorst’s Gruppe XXI in its seizure of southern Norway.
+Located on the south-eastern coast of Norway between Oslo and Kristiansand, Arendal was a small but important objective for General Nikolaus von Falkenhorst’s Gruppe XXI in its seizure of southern Norway.
 The primary task of the assault was to seize and sever the undersea telegraph cable between Arendal and the UK.

 In the plans for the invasion of Norway presented to Adolf Hitler on 29 February 1940 by von Falkenhorst, Arendal was one of the Norwegian towns and cities earmarked for capture in the initial invasion wave.
 Like the port town of Egersund, which was also to be seized, Arendal had a land station for one of the two undersea telegraph cables between Norway and the UK, which the Germans deemed it essential to cut while, at the same time, they secured the Norwegian ends of the telegraph cables to Denmark and Cuxhaven in Germany.
 Arendal was also important as a telegraph junction for the southern parts of Norway, with German personnel tasked to listen in on Norwegian communications.
 Isolating Norway from the outside world was an important part of the German effort at pacifying the Norwegian population and discouraging resistance to the occupation.

 The task of seizing Arendal was allocated to Gruppe IV of the German invasion fleet as an objective second only to Kristiansand, the main port of southern Norway.
 For 'Altona' one torpedo boat, Greif, was detached from the task force on 8 April, the ships of Gruppe IV having departed the German port of Wesermünde at 05.00 on the same day.
-Before detaching for her own mission, Greif had been escorting the S-boote tender Tsingtau in her movement to the north off the west coast of Denmark.
+Before detaching for her own mission, Greif had been escorting the S-boote tender Tsingtau in her movement to the north off the western coast of Denmark.

 In Arendal itself there was considerable concern, largely as a result of the sinking of the German transport Rio de Janeiro, another part of 'Weserübung Süd', off the nearby port of Lillesand earlier in the same day.
 On her way to Bergen with 313 Luftwaffe personnel and anti-aircraft guns, Rio de Janeiro had been intercepted and torpedoed off Lillesand by the Polish submarine Orzeł.
 Twelve Germans wounded in this episode were admitted for treatment in Arendal.

-The German force for the seizure and occupation of Arendal comprised the 90 bicycle-equipped men of Rittmeister Smith von Wesentahl’s 234th Staffel of Generalmajor Erwin Engelbrecht’s 163rd Infantry Division, together with an attached unit of 10 signals personnel to operate the town’s telegraph station and sever the telegraph cable to the UK.
+The German force for the seizure and occupation of Arendal comprised the 90 bicycle-equipped men of Rittmeister Smith von Wesentahl’s 234th Staffel of Generalmajor Erwin Engelbrecht’s 163rd Division, together with an attached unit of 10 signals personnel to operate the town’s telegraph station and sever the telegraph cable to the UK.